logzio/sawmill/README.md

 - Convert [convert] must provide exactly one of path or paths
 	- path
-	- paths - a list of strings representing paths.
+	- paths - a list of strings representing paths.  (optional - either use path or paths depending on if you want to convert multiple values or one)
 	- type - one of [int,long,float,double,string,boolean]

 - CSV [csv]
 	- field
-	- targetField
+	- targetField (optional)
-	- separator
+	- separator (optional)
-	- quoteChar
+	- quoteChar (optional)
-	- columns [array]
+	- columns [array] (optional)
 	- autoGenerateColumnNames [boolean - default = true]
 	- skipEmptyColumns [boolean - default = false]
-	- convert [this is a json object with key:values where the key is the field and the value is the type as specified in the Convert processor]  EG:
+	- convert [this is a json object with key:values where the key is the field and the value is the type as specified in the Convert processor] (optional)  EG:
 ```json
 {
   "steps": [